peterhinch/micropython-nano-gui/README.md

 Filesystem space may be conserved by copying only the required driver from `drivers`, but the directory path to that file must be retained.
-For example, for SSD1351 displays only the following is actually required:
+For example, for SSD1351 displays only the following are actually required:
-`drivers/ssd1351/ssd1351.py`
+`drivers/ssd1351/ssd1351.py`, `drivers/ssd1351/__init__.py`

 ## 2.1 Files

 ### 2.1.1 Core files

 The root directory contains setup files for monochrome and color displays.
+These are templates for adaptation: only one file will normally need to be copied to the target.
+Color files should be named `color_setup.py` on the target, whereas the monochrome `ssd1306_setup.py` retains its own name.

-The relevant file will need to be edited to match the display in use, the MicroPython target and the electrical connections between display and target.
+The chosen template will need to be edited to match the display in use, the MicroPython target and the electrical connections between display and target.
+Electrical connections are detailed in the source.
  * `color_setup.py` Setup for color displays.
 As written supports an SSD1351 display connected to a Pyboard.
  * `ssd1306_setup.py` Setup file for monochrome displays using the official